babylonhealth/Wall-E/README.md

  - then it will remove the merge label
  - and go to the next PR in the queue

-If you remove the merge label from a PR that was in the queue, that PR gets removed from the queue.
+If you remove the merge label from a PR that was in the queue, that PR gets removed from the queue immediately and bot goes to the next PR.

 ### Top Priority PRs